Improving the accuracy of nearest-neighbor classification using principled construction and stochastic sampling of

-The error rate is not a strictly decreasing function of the number of batches $n$: adding more batches can increase the error rate if the new batches contain a memory of the wrong type that resembles a test-set symbol more closely than any memory of the correct type.
-However, the overall trend is that increasing $n$ reduces the error rate.\\ ~ Coarse graining and sampling provide a way of improving the efficiency and accuracy of direct-comparison classification over that offered by unaltered training-set data.
+Coarse graining and sampling provide a way of improving the efficiency and accuracy of nearest-neighbor classification over that offered by unaltered training-set data.
 This approach works best with processors used in parallel, with each used to sample and coarse grain a single batch of symbols.
-The load on any single processor is then relatively light; in the example described, each processor needs only to store 5000 symbols drawn from the test set, and subsequently store about 750 memories.
-Training can be done at the same time on all processors, as can classification, with a final step being a comparison between processors of their results. ~
+The load on any single processor is then relatively light; in the examples described, each processor needs only to store 5000 symbols drawn from the test set, and subsequently store about 750 (for MNIST) or 1000 (for Fashion-MNIST) memories.
+Training can be done at the same time on all processors, as can classification, with a final step being a comparison between processors of their results.